 Worst case: Basically the same as Fred.
 Thompson rises back up (stealing away Chuck Norris' endorsement), Huckabee finishes no better than 4th in Iowa and NH and goes on the lecture circuit.
 Not being selected as vice president causes him to seek into a deep depression, which he attempts to cure with biscuits and gravy, fried egg sammiches with bacon and a pint of Ben and Jerry's for dessert.

-Hold on Hope by Guided by Voices
+Song: Hold on Hope by Guided by Voices

 Everybody's got a hold on hope.
 It's the last thing holding me.